compgirl123/Micheline-Exercise-Zoom-Classes-Automations/README.md

-# Micheline Zoom Tonus ahd Zumba Automation Project
+# Micheline Zoom Tonus and Zumba Automation Project

 The purpose of creating this automation project was to for the easier coordination between clients and employees for the bi-weekly classes offered by Micheline virtually on Zoom.
 The creation of this automation utilizes the Zoom Api as well as Google Sheets.